apache/spark/docs/sql-error-conditions-malformed-record-in-parsing.md

 ---
 layout: global
-title: INVALID_PARAMETER_VALUE error class
+title: MALFORMED_RECORD_IN_PARSING error class
-displayTitle: INVALID_PARAMETER_VALUE error class
+displayTitle: MALFORMED_RECORD_IN_PARSING error class
 license: |
   Licensed to the Apache Software Foundation (ASF) under one or more contributor license agreements.
 See the NOTICE file distributed with